devisechain/Devise/README.rst

 .. code-block:: python

     # Note: Historical data are free of charge, but your escrow account
-    # must be sufficiently provisioned to pay one month rent for the right
+    # must be sufficiently provisioned to pay one month rent to be allowed
-    # to access historical data.
+    # access historical data.

     # Check if you are currently allowed to request historical data.
     has_access = devise_client.client_summary['historical_data_access']